3C0D/win11-TTS-everywhere-FR-EN/README.md

 1. Select text in any application **OR** use text already copied to the clipboard **IMPORTANT:** Selection always takes priority over clipboard content.
 If you want to use text from the clipboard, make sure no text is selected on screen.
 2. Press **Win+Y** to start reading
-3. Use the shortcuts below to control playback
+3. Use the shortcuts below to control playback or use the control interface that appears

 ### Keyboard Shortcuts